Aykahshi/joker_state/lib/src/timing_control/README-gate-en.md

 ```

 #### Basic Throttle
-Limit how often a "like" button can be pressed:
+Limit how often a button can be pressed:

 ```dart
 final likeGate = CueGate.throttle(interval: Duration(milliseconds: 500));